 While a typical antibody molecule has two identical antigen-binding sites, bispecific antibodies (bsAbs) recognise two different epitopes.
-This makes them suitable for applications which include the recruitment of T cells to tumours, simultaneous blocking of two different signalling pathways, and the delivery of therapeutic agents to targeted sites.
-The most well-known bsAbs are epitomised by catumaxomab (Removab®) and blinatumomab (Blincyto®), both of which have been approved for therapeutic use within the last decade.
+This makes them suitable for a variety of applications from the recruitment of T cells to tumours.
+They can also be used to simultaneously block two different signalling pathways and deliver therapeutic agents to targeted sites.
+The most well-known bsAbs are epitomised by catumaxomab (Removab®) and blinatumomab (Blincyto®).
+Within the last decade, both catumaxomab and blinatumomab have been approved for therapeutic use.

-Catumaxomab, the first bsAb to be approved for cancer treatment, is a monoclonal bispecific trifunctional antibody (TrAb) which binds T cells via CD3, and tumour cells via the epithelial cell adhesion molecule (EpCAM).
-The Fc region provides a third functional binding site which recruits various accessory cells, resulting in a complex immune response that eliminates the tumour cells.
-Catumaxomab has been used successfully as an intraperitoneal treatment for patients with malignant ascites, a condition which occirs in individuals with metastasising cancers.
+Catumaxomab, the first bsAb to be approved for cancer treatment, is a monoclonal bispecific trifunctional antibody (TrAb).
+It binds T cells via CD3, and tumour cells via the epithelial cell adhesion molecule (EpCAM).
+The Fc region provides a third functional binding site which recruits various accessory cells.
+This results in a complex immune response that eliminates the tumour cells.
+Furthermore, catumaxomab has been used succesfully as an intraperitoneal treatment for patients with malignant ascites a condition which occirs in individuals with metastasising cancers.

 At least thirty bispecific antibodies are currently in clinical development, with many more being progressed.
 These are mainly for oncology, autoimmune or chronic inflammatory indications although additional therapeutic applications of bsAbs are anticipated as our understanding of these molecules continues to grow.
 Beyond bsAbs we can expect to see the advancement of Zybodies, monoclonal antibody therapeutics with multiple specificities, however bsAbs appear to be an important and emerging therapeutic class which is rapidly becoming more widely known.